dungba88/nytherria-board-game/characters/the-oracle.md

 **The Oracle** lives in solitude, her tower standing just beyond the reach of Palmyria’s sun-kissed walls, perched between shadow and memory.
 She gazes into still water, into drifting smoke, into the echo of what was — and what may yet come.

-She foresaw the **Great Scattering**, though none heeded her warning.
+She foresaw the **Great Shattering**, though none heeded her warning.
 Now, with kingdoms broken and magic splintered, she speaks again — not in words, but in visions that burn behind the eyes.

 Her gift is not comfort.
 It is **clarity**, and the courage to bear it.